Fictitious-Rotor/Prosperity-Website/content/wiki/mods.md

 ## Custom armor stands

-Name a book "Statues" to get an interface where you can greatly customize armor stands' attributes, like poses, rotation, and more.
+Sign a book with the name "Statues" to get an interface where you can greatly customize armor stands' attributes, like poses, rotation, and more.
+The book can also be used to make item frames invisible.

 ## Wandering trader mini-blocks